 An emotional support letter is a prescription for an individual suffering from a mental or psychological disability.
 The prescription recommends the companionship of a support animal as part of their treatment regime.
 This is also the piece of paper that differentiates a pet from an ESA.

 If you want to enjoy the privileges awarded to owners of ESAs, then you will need to have a valid ESA letter.
-Only a licensed mental health professional (LMHP) can write a legitimate ESA letter.
+Only a qualified mental health professional can write a legitimate ESA letter.
 The letter must be dated and written on the LMHPs letterhead.
 It must state and specify that you have a mental or psychological disability and that your ESA is integral to your treatment.

 Travel Laws: The Canadian Transportation Agency

 The Canadian Transportation Agency allows for individuals to travel with their assistance animals.
 The agency regards ESAs as assistance animals along with service animals and psychiatric service animals.

 All types of assistance animals may travel with their owners on most public transportation offered by the Canadian government.
 But, rules and regulations do apply to the use of this transportation when you are accompanied by an assistance animal.
 Be sure to familiarize yourself with the policies of the different modes of transport that you intend on using.

 The Aircraft Accessibility for Persons with Disabilities Act